-- The California International Marathon (CIM) entry fees are nonrefundable.
+- The California International Marathon (CIM) and 2-person Relay entry fees are nonrefundable.

 - CIM entry fees may not be transferred under any circumstances.
 Individuals involved in these illegal transactions will both be disqualified.

 The California International Marathon (CIM) is organized and conducted under USA Track & Field rules.
 Entrants must comply with Sacramento Running Association (SRA) rules and all applicable rules.
 Failure to comply may result in disqualification and/or a ban from future races.

 - The entrant must complete the entire official course to be considered an official finisher.
 Those who do not, or who are unable to finish, must NOT, under any circumstances, cross the finish line.

 - The entrant must run on the certified route: prior to the 10.5 mile mark, this includes the entire road.
 The certified route after the 10.5 mile point is on the RIGHT side of the course.

 - No unofficial runners are allowed on the course.
 No unofficial assistance of any kind may be provided to entrants.
 The only pacers on the course are the official CIM Pace Team leaders.

 - The SRA reserves the right to disqualify any athlete whose support personnel interferes with another athlete, race operations, or does not follow the instructions of a race official.